fnproject/tutorials/JavaFDKIntroduction/README.md

 to and changed the function signature to use these Pojos.
 The Java FDK will automatically bind input data based on the Java arguments to the function.
-JSON support is built-in but input and output binding is extensible and you could (for instance) plug in marshallers for other data formats like protobuf, avro or xml.
+JSON support is built-in but input and output binding is extensible and you could plug in marshallers for other data formats like protobuf, avro or xml.

-Let's build the updated function.
+Let's build the updated function:

 ![](images/userinput.png)
 >`fn build`